Delve into my compilation of branding resources.

 This was such a great course.
 I learned a lot about strategy and about myself.
 The therapist I never knew I needed.

 Skillshare offers courses on everything from copywriting to strategy.
 It helped me get into freelancing and branding.

 Management & Organisation

-Having everything in one place keeps freelancer life organised.
-Notion is also very useful to sort your thoughts when working on a brand strategy.
+Having everything in one place keeps my freelancer life organised.
+Notion has also helped me organise my thoughts on brand strategy work.

 I check most of my texts with Grammarly.
 It’s like having a native speaker check on my English.

-I often check my texts on Hemingway to make sure they are simple enough and easy to understand.
+I often get my texts checked through Hemingway, too, to make sure they are easy enough to read.

 I’ve started using Chat GPT for a range of things, be it to get a quick overview of new topics or to check my spelling.